What’s The Difference Between QuickBooks Online & Desktop?

 While QuickBooks Online and QuickBooks Desktop offer contact management, only QuickBooks Desktop allows you to manage and track leads as well as contacts.

 QuickBooks Online offers up to 80 reports depending on the plan you choose, whereas QuickBooks Desktop Pro has 130 reports.
 QuickBooks Desktop Premier and Quickbooks Desktop Enterprise have even more reports (especially if you opt for the industry-specific versions of these programs).
+Both include the basic reports you’d expect to find with accounting software like a balance sheet, profit and loss report, cash flow statement, etc.

 QuickBooks has recently added a new lending service called QuickBooks Capital.
 This service offers financing for small business owners in need of working capital to better manage their cash flow.
 QuickBooks Capital is only available to QuickBooks Online users.